 An Entertaining Preacher Missing the Mark

+“The one who speaks on his own authority seeks his own glory, but the one who seeks the glory of Him Who sent him is true, and in him there is no falsehood ” (John 7:18 ESV).
 Even if the one who speaks on his own authority says refreshing and delightful true things, that one also has falsehood because he seeks his own glory.
 That's the case with James Manning, an entertaining preacher who seeks an earthly kingdom, not having known the Heavenly one that comes through the cross and seeking the glory of God.

 A believer wrote us:

 Dont mean to take up your time, sirs, about something that isnt worth your time, knowing you have many important things to tend to.
 Ive been listening and watching David Manning all over youtube recently, I find him entertaining and I do appreciate that he speaks against corruption.
 He calls himself the Lord’s servant.
 I was curious as to what you thought of him.
 Heres a recent video he put out today, http://www.youtube.com/watch?v=6BCmDYE0mFw.
 I would like to know what you think of the video.
 His websites mission statement makes me think that he interprets the Truth falsely, http://atlah.org/our-mission-statement/.

 I learn of Jesus and the way I should live for Him through His ambassadors, you two, and I appreciate you two and everyone with TPOT.